Supernova is released in cinemas nationwide from June 25th.

 Tusker is a man who has spent his life writing, battling his dementia every step of the way while his notebook slowly descends into a series of scribbles.
 While Sam has not yet accepted that Tusker is struggling to keep things together, hiding his sadness with a relentless belief that everything is just fine.
 For both men, the discussions of what comes next have been shielded by a need for strength as they attempt to protect one another, their trip a final opportunity to face the heartbreaking choices and decisions they must both make.

-The emotional power of Supernova sits within Harry Macqueen’s mature and tender screenplay and play like structure.
+The emotional power of Supernova sits within Harry Macqueen’s mature and tender screenplay and play-like structure.
 But when this is placed in the hands of Firth and Tucci, Supernova becomes a stunning slice of character-driven drama.
 Here both men encapsulate the pain, love and fear of a couple facing their greatest challenge – a challenge that can no longer be avoided.

-READ MORE: AFTER LOVE
+READ MORE: NORTH STAR

 The result is a poignant road trip of love, beauty and fear, the scenes between Firth and Tucci holding us in a vice-like grip.
-Here Macqueen’s delicate direction ensures both men remain the sole focus, creating a truly intimate performance space that we feels privileged to enter.
+Here Macqueen’s delicate direction ensures both men remain the sole focus, creating a truly intimate performance space that we feel privileged to enter.
 This mix of intimacy and stunning performances delivers a two-person play of immense emotion.
 Here we are swept away by a single moment in time where life, love and loss collide – the bonds of love and care between both men transcending the decisions they must face together.
 Just as a supernova marks the final explosion of a dying star, the bright shining star of Tusker and Sam’s love burns in the sky before slowly fading in a movie packed with emotion, warmth, love and loss.

 Director: Harry Macqueen